VieiraHenrique/HOPPER5-STAGE/1.The-Field/WEEK-01a/05.UTILITY/utility.md

 Now that you know how Git and Github work, let's do the following :

-- Each one of you will create a repo called `[BECODE-YOURNAME]` in your account where all your exercises will be pushed so I am able to check them and eventually give you some feedback.
+- Each one of you will create a personal repo in your account called `[BECODE-YOURNAME]` where all your exercises will be pushed so I am able to check them and eventually give you some feedback.

 - You can make it private and grant access to me (`VieiraHenrique`) as an Admin.
 So only you and me will be able to check your repo.